bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

 Number formats define
   discrete sets of floating-point numbers that approximate real numbers.

 A _rounding_ operation
-  maps real numbers to representable values of a number format according to rules in the form of rounding modes.
+  maps real numbers to representable values of a number format according to rounding modes.
+Rounding modes determine which floating-point value to choose in cases where the real number cannot be represented exactly.
+There are several rounding modes in use today.
+For example,
+  the IEEE 754 standard [1] defines five rounding modes: round to nearest, ties to even (RNE), round to nearest, ties away from zero (RNA), round to positive infinity (RTP), round to negative infinity (RTN), and round toward zero (RTZ).

 <!-- When every value in the number format
   is represented by a fixed exponent,